Vyral/base-template/_posts/2020-10-30-q-should-you-buy-a-home-in-winter.md

 {% include pullquote.html %}

 Also, **heading into the holidays, houses generate fewer showings, which means there will be fewer multiple-offer situations.** This gives you a higher chance of getting your offer accepted.
-Additionally, some of the inventory starts aging; some sellers *need* to sell, and in some cases that’s because they overpriced their properties during the summer.
+Additionally, some of the inventory starts aging; some sellers *need* to sell, and in some cases, that’s because they overpriced their properties during the summer.
 In the winter they may be ready to look at more realistic pricing and negotiate with buyers.

-If you’re going to buy in this market, you need to be pre-approved with a fantastic local lender, and partner with a trusted real estate agent.
+If you’re going to buy in this market, you need to be pre-approved with a fantastic local lender and partner with a trusted real estate agent.

-**If you want to see all the active inventory in the twin cities, please click the appropriate link above.** Or, if you’re considering selling next year and want to know what your home could sell for, click the applicable link above.
+**If you want to see all the active inventory in the Twin Cities, please click the appropriate link above.** Or, if you’re considering selling next year and want to know what your home could sell for, click the applicable link above.

 As always, you can reach out to us anytime via phone or email if you have questions about buying in the wintertime or real estate in general.
 We would love to help you.